Canada's Alberta braces for wildfires to spread as winds shift

 "That's the attitude we have to have because it’s too sad the other way."

-(Reporting by Anna Mehler Paperny in Toronto and Rod Nickel in Winnipeg, Manitoba; Editing by David Gregorio)
+(Reporting by Anna Mehler Paperny in Toronto and Rod Nickel in Winnipeg, Manitoba; Additional reporting by Ismail Shakil in Ottawa; Editing by David Gregorio and Emelia Sithole-Matarise)

 ((rod.nickel@tr.com; Twitter: @RodNickel_Rtrs;))